Preventing Basement Water Damage

 Any other leaks should be fixed, including any interior pipe leaks.
 Even a slow pipe leak can cause considerable water damage over time.
 Drainage from the basement should work properly, and if necessary, a sump pump should be installed.
 Choose a sump pump that best meets your requirements and check it often to make sure that it’s properly working.

 Your gutters should properly drain the water away from your home’s foundation.
-Water should not be allowed to collect near the home.
+Water should not be diverted as far away as possible and not allowed to collect near the home.